vyredo/udacity_tennis/README.md

-# Banana Navigation - Reinforcement Learning Project
+# Tennis - Reinforcement Learning Project

-This repository contains the solution to the Udacity Nanodegree project for the Reacher Navigation environment.
-The agent is trained using a DDPGAgent (Dueling DQN) with Replay Buffer, The example provide is for linux OS, you will need to include another file for another OS, do include the 20 agents version.
+This repository contains the solution to the Udacity Nanodegree project for the Tennis Navigation environment.
+The agent is trained using a MADDPGAgent (Multi Agent Deep Deterministic Policy Gradient ) with Replay Buffer, The example provide is for linux OS, you will need to include another file for another OS.

 ---